Taoist standing practice - for health, strength and athletic development

 The benefits of Wu Chi have been verified by Physiotherapists and Chiropractors, as essentially, this posture helps to correct muscular-skeletal misalignments and relieves pressure on the lower spine and the neck areas.
 Cultivating calm, aware "here and now" thought - which you will gain through the extended practice of Wu Chi - is fundamental to all 'mental game' training.

 1. Physical strength and stamina

 Standing aims to increase muscular strength and endurance in two main ways.
-Firstly, most people use more muscular effort to perform any given task than is actually required.
-By learning to use the minimum amount of effort necessary, we are in effect increasing the efficiency with which we use our muscles.
+Firstly, most people use more muscular effort to perform any given task than is required.
+By learning to use the minimum amount of effort necessary, we are in effect, increasing the efficiency with which we use our muscles.
 Additionally, we are learning, though standing, not to use muscle groups that are antagonistic to the task we are trying to perform - i.e. we stop fighting ourselves.

 Secondly, standing excels at developing the postural muscles.
-These are deep fascia muscles which, as the name suggests, hold the skeleton in position.
+These are deep fascia muscles that, as the name suggests, hold the skeleton in position.
 These muscles naturally have greater strength and endurance than the phasic, or movement muscles.
 Through training to rely more on these muscles (using body structure rather than brute force), we can begin to use the whole body in our movements, rather than one isolated part.
 Also, holding the posture(s) is physically tiring - it is real exercise!